About us

 Each of us has a unique strength:

-This site brings together two types of content:
+This website brings together two types of content:

-Core web content is accuracy-checked and reviewed by the research team at CEA Foundation, whose mission is to bring fact-based information to the community. -
+library content authored by CEA Foundation is accuracy-checked and reviewed by the research team at CEA Foundation, whose mission is to bring fact-based information to the community.

-The library contains a collection of articles, presentations, and opinion pieces authored by CEA, coalition members, community residents, and others.
+The library also contains a collection of articles, presentations, and opinion pieces authored by coalition members, community residents, and others.
+The views and opinions expressed by other authors are those of the original creators and do not necessarily represent the views and opinions of CEA Foundation or the MineWatch campaign.

-This site brings the best of all of us together to STOP THE MINE.
+This site brings the best us all together to STOP THE MINE.

 Minewatch is a grassroots effort funded by donations and grants.